swissmanu/mse-thesis/content/content.md

 content/figures/research-process.tex
 ```

-The research process is structured in four phases: (i) Exploration, (ii) Proof of Concept (PoC), (iii) Prototype, and (iv) Finalization.
+The research process is structured in four phases: (i) Exploration, (ii) Proof of Concept (PoC), (iii) Prototype, and (iv) Distribution.
 Various empirical software engineering [@wohlin2012experimentation] and HCI methods were applied to verify the artifacts delivered shown in [@tbl:artifact-overview].
 The following four subsections highlight the most important results and deliveries of each project stage.

 ```{.include}
 content/tables/artifact-overview.tex